Top 10 Government Banks in India 2026: PSU Banks List and Rankings

 A public sector bank is a financial institution owned and operated by the government.
 It focuses mainly on the weaker sections of society.

-By market capitalisation (data as of 10 November 2025), the largest public sector bank is the State Bank of India (SBI) with a market capitalisation of ₹8,79,031.69 crore.
+As of 9 February 2026, based on the latest market capitalisation ranking, the largest public sector bank in India is the State Bank of India (SBI).
+It holds the 1st rank with a market capitalisation of ₹11,00,243.37 crore.

 Public sector banks in India include the State Bank of India (SBI), Punjab National Bank (PNB), Bank of Baroda, Canara Bank, Union Bank of India, and others.